This is how you should be thinking about cloud security

 Enter SaaS applications.
 And lots of them.
 Today, email’s delivered via Office 365 or G-Suite through servers you’ll never see.
 There’s no physical boundary you can monitor or control, no server to instrument.
 You’ve gotta rely on built-in application and audit logs to monitor these applications.

 The good news is that (for the most part) these applications come with excellent application logging built right into them.
 For example, SalesForce has extensive audit logging built in as a button-click.
-On top of that, advances in data science have taken user-based anomaly detection from something you read about in academic papers to something that’s now built right into many platforms in SIEM products like Exabeam and Elastic.
+On top of that, advances in data science have taken user-based anomaly detection from something you read about in academic papers to something that’s now built right into many platforms in SIEM products like Exabeam and Sumo Logic.